 Loyalty: Enlisted in Marine Reserves in 2007 with deployments to Iraq and Afghanistan in 2009 and 2011.
 Purple Heart recipient.

 Mettle: Retired Marine Officer.
 Served as an F/A-18 Hornet Pilot, Forward Air Controller, and Commanded an Infantry Company.
-Deployed to Iraq as member of Task Force Tarawa for OIF.
+Deployed to Iraq as a member of Task Force Tarawa for OIF.

 Motivation: Medically retired U.S. Army SFC who served 12 years, culminating as a U.S. Army Field Artillery Platoon Sergeant/Master Gunner.
 Served four combat tours of duty, three in Iraq, and one to Afghanistan.